Nop Goliat Dekai Airport: Airlines and destinations

 The following destinations are served from Nop Goliat Dekai Airport:

 Incidents and Accidents

 On March 11, 2023, a Trigana Air Boeing 737-500 (PK-YSC) operating IL-221 from Jayapura to Yahukimo was shot at on approach.
 The aircraft landed safely.
-The aircraft turned around and was shot at on departure when it flew the return flight to Jayapura, IL-222.
+The aircraft turned around and was shot at on departure as well when it flew the return flight to Jayapura, IL-222.
 A bullet penetrated the aircraft's fuselage and went into seat 7A.
 A passenger was injured by the shrapnel.
-The aircaft landed in Jayapura.
+The aircraft landed in Jayapura.
 The Yahukimo police arrested seven people.

+On February 17, 2024, a Wings Air ATR 72-600 (PK-WGT) operating IW 1646 from Timika to Yahukimo was shot at on approach, injuring one passenger.
+A bullet penetrated the aircraft's fuselage and went above seat 19A.
+Police blamed the attack on an "armed criminal group".